creativesoftworks/ansible_cis_redhat/README.md

 Author Information
 ------------------

-Ricardo Oliveira
-Based on the work of Team VVL Systems and Major Hayden
+Ricardo Oliveira, based on the work of Team VVL Systems and Major Hayden